Sunday Mornings at Grace

 Visiting a new church can be daunting.
 We get it.
 We'd like to do all we can to extend a warm welcome.
 On this page you will find an overview of what a typical Sunday morning looks like at Grace, which will help you to know what to expect when you come.
 For more information about what happens the rest of the week, and how you can get involved, check out the Ministries page.
 If you have any questions or particular needs, please don't hesitate to contact us before your visit and we'll do all we can to make you feel at home.

-- Child Care for Infants and Toddlers (newborn-Pre K) in the Education Building
+Child Care for infants and toddlers (newborn-Pre K) in our fully-equipped nursery in the Education Building

-- Children's Education for Elementary-aged kids in the Education Building
+Grace Kids for Elementary-aged children (K-6) in the Education Building

-- Youth Group for Middle and High School students
+Grace Youth for Middle and High School ladies

-- Between Grace Academy and the Worship Service, we have refreshments and time to visit with one another in the Fellowship Hall.
-This is a great chance to catch up with friends or to get to know someone new.
+Between the Grace Academy hour and the Worship Service, we serve refreshments and host a time to visit with one another in the Fellowship Hall.
+A great opportunity to catch up with friends or to get to know someone new!

-11 - 12:15: Worship Service in the Main Sanctuary (wheelchair accessible from the parking lot using the elevator at the back of the building)
+11:00 - 12:15 pm: Worship Service in the Main Sanctuary (wheelchair accessible from the parking lot, using the elevator in the rear of the building)